Using the mabl CLI

 Note that passing the

---repository-url flags allow coordination between tests started with the mabl CLI and the mabl GitHub App.
+--repository-url flags allow coordination between tests started with the mabl CLI and the mabl GitHub integration.
 If you provide these values, and have the GitHub App installed, then GitHub Checks will appear with detailed tests results in your GitHub commits and pull requests.
 Read more about the mabl GitHub integration setup.

 To get the IDs for your mabl application and environment, go to Settings --> APIs in the mabl app, choose Deployment Events API, select Application and Environment and scroll to the bottom of the page where you will see a generated CURL command showing the respective IDs.